Camera Gimbal with Servos¶

 Common methods for mounting the camera on the gimbal include using: soft foam, stiff foam, neoprene tubes (mount camera on tube side), surgical tube, rubber bands, nylon bolt (direct stiff attachment) and velcro.
 Tubes have been used mostly on traditional helicopters.
 We make no specific recommendation here as there is no single obvious “best choice” and to some extent this depends on the airframe.
 That said, using velcro and rubber bands (for extra security) is quick to set up and can give reasonable results.

-For each servo/axis of your camera gimbal select the appropriate servo channel and ensure the “Stabilise” checkbox is checked.
+For each axis (TILT, ROLL, PAN) of your camera gimbal select the appropriate output channel that you connected above and ensure the appropriate “Stabilise” checkbox is checked.

 The Servo Limits should be adjusted to ensure the gimbal servos don’t bind.